tamaricoh/Distributed_Systems_1/README.md

   If the Manager node dies, the LocalApp would detect the failure (e.g., via timeout mechanisms).
 It would then create a new Manager EC2 instance.
 The new Manager would check the **Just In Case queue** for any unprocessed or incomplete jobs and resume processing them.
 This ensures the system can recover and continue its operation even after the Manager fails.

+  While we didn’t have the time to fully implement this solution, it was part of our planned design.
+Ultimately, setting up the project as it stands took more time than we anticipated, and we preferred to deliver a project that performs its core functions, even if not optimally, rather than delay the submission.

 - **If a Worker node dies:**
    This is less critical, thanks to the **visibility timeout** mechanism of SQS.
 When a Worker picks up a task but fails to complete it (e.g., due to a crash or disconnection), the task message becomes visible again in the **toWorker queue** after the timeout period.
 Another Worker can then pick up the task and complete it, ensuring no task is left unprocessed.